amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017-05-04-figure-drawing-challenges1.md

 But since I was paying for the full class, long pose included, I wanted to curb my tenancy to leave early.

 I realized that if you aren't engaged in an activity, especially a routine one like this, then there's no point to putting in the time.
 I simply had to make these four 20 minute sessions more challenging.
-And thus, this list of challenges was born!
+And thus, this list of challenges was born!<!--more-->

 1.	**Ambidexterity** – Use your non-dominant hand exclusively.
 2.	**Anatomy** – Focus on a specific muscle group and draw these muscles over the pose.
 Study the mechanics of this moving form.